 Answer: State laws vary, but typically before being allowed to take a road test to qualify for your driver’s license you’ll indeed be required to show proof of car insurance.
 However, a policy of your own may not be needed since you’re borrowing an insured vehicle – as long as that insurance extends to you and your state doesn't specifically require insurance to be in your name.

 When you don’t own a car or have an insured household vehicle available for the driving test, your options usually are to rent a car or borrow a vehicle.
 You have chosen the latter.
-(Teens will normally use a parent’s car and should be covered by the household policy by this point in the licensing process)

 When borrowing a car, it’s important to know that auto insurance follows a car and not driver.
 So, while you could purchase a non-owner policy, it would provide only secondary coverage to the car owner’s primary auto insurance coverage.